tyzhxf/drawio-desktop/README.md

 Not open-contribution
 ---------------------

-draw.io is closed to contributions.
+draw.io is closed to contributions (unless a maintainer permits it, which is extremely rare).

 The level of complexity of this project means that even simple changes can break a _lot_ of other moving parts.
 The amount of testing required